m1ckyb/Librarrarian/remember.md

 ## Agent Capabilities & Limitations

 *   **Shell Access**: I do not have direct access to the user's shell.
 I cannot run commands like `docker-compose`, `git`, or other command-line tools myself.
 I must always ask the user to run these commands and provide the output if needed.
+*   **File System Access**: I have full read and write access to all files within this project repository.
+I will make necessary changes directly without asking for permission, as per standing instructions.